Constantin Daicoviciu

 Constantin Daicoviciu ([konstanˈtin ˈdajkovitʃju]; February 22, 1898 – May 27, 1973) was a Romanian historian and archaeologist, professor at the University of Cluj, and titular member of the Romanian Academy.

-He was born in Căvăran, at the time in Austria-Hungary, now in Romania.
+He was born in Kavarán, Kingdom of Hungary, Austria-Hungary (now Căvăran, Romania).
 His father Damaschin was a Romanian Orthodox religion teacher, while his mother Sofia (née Drăgan) was the orphaned daughter of the village schoolteacher.
 After finishing primary school in Căvăran, he attended the state high school in Lugoj from 1909 to 1916.
 Following a stint in the Austro-Hungarian Army during World War I, he entered the University of Cluj in the autumn of 1918.